 (b) The administrator/coordinator shall be appointed by the governor subject to confirmation by the senate; provided that the governor shall select an administrator/coordinator from a list submitted by a nominating committee.
 The nominating committee shall be comprised of three individuals chosen as follows: one person appointed by the governor; one person appointed by the president of the senate; and one person appointed by the speaker of the house of representatives.
 The committee shall solicit applications and send to the governor the names of at least three nominees.
 The committee shall serve without compensation and serve at the pleasure of the appointing authority.

 (c) The administrator/coordinator shall serve a term of four years, shall be appointed without regard to chapter 76, and compensated at a salary level set by the nominating committee with approval by the governor.
 The administrator/coordinator may request staff assistance from the office of the governor and other appropriate agencies.
 The administrator/coordinator may also employ, without regard to chapter 76 and at the administrator/coordinator's pleasure, hire and dismiss such persons as the administrator/coordinator finds necessary for the purposes of this chapter and fix their compensation accordingly.

 (1) Maintain a broad overview of the invasive species problem in the State;

-(2) Advise, consult, and coordinate invasive species related efforts with and between the departments of agriculture, land and natural resources, health, and transportation including state, federal, international, and privately organized programs and policies;
+(2) Advise, consult, and coordinate invasive species related efforts with and between the departments of agriculture, land and natural resources, health, and transportation, and other agencies;

 (3) Identify and prioritize each lead agency's organizational and resource shortfalls with respect to invasive species;